 An internet connection is to Netflix what gasoline is to a car.
 Without it, you can’t watch a show in real time or download one to watch later.
-Just like a car will accelerate faster with high-end fuel, the on-demand streaming service will perform better with a better connection.
+Just like a car will accelerate faster with high-end fuel, the on-demand streaming service will perform better with a quicker connection.
 So if you’re trying to stream something and it isn’t quite in the 4K Ultra HD resolution you were expecting, chances are it’s your internet connection that’s to blame.

 Don’t just take our word for it, though.
 There’s a simple experiment you can carry out to test your Netflix speed to see whether your connection is at fault.
 If it is, chances are it’s because you’re trying to watch something during peak hours when everyone in your neighborhood is firing up their preferred on-demand streaming service to catch the latest must-see show while dining on a microwave meal and sipping a glass of cheap wine.

 Before we run through the steps required to execute a Netflix speed test, we first need to touch on the sort of results you can expect to see.
 In a nutshell, the average download speed in the United States is 94Mbps, according to Ookla — twice as fast as the global average.
 That’s more than enough pull to stream two 4K Ultra HD shows at once, over the same Wi-Fi network, with each requiring around 25Mbps to run smoothly.

 However, most households out in the sticks tend to receive around a third of the nationwide average (30Mbps) to distribute across the various devices using the network at any given time.
 This is enough bandwidth to stream one show in 4K Ultra HD on one television.
 If you’re receiving anything under 10Mbps and there’s more than once product using the internet, you’ll be hard-pressed to stream something in Full HD, let alone 4K Ultra HD.

 Here are the download speeds Netflix recommends (again, for one stream):